rowanc1/lecture-python-intro/lectures/money_inflation.md

 * it reverses the perverse dynamics by making the *lower* stationary inflation rate the one to which the system typically converges
 * a more plausible comparative dynamic outcome emerges in which now inflation can be *reduced* by running *lower*  government deficits

-This outcome will be used to justify a selection of a stationary inflation rate that underlies the analysis of unpleasant monetarist arithmetic to be studied in this lecture {doc}`unpleasant`.
+This outcome will be used to justify a selection of a stationary inflation rate that underlies the analysis of unpleasant monetarist arithmetic to be studied in this lecture [](unpleasant.md).

 We'll use these tools from linear algebra: